JetBrains/teamcity-documentation/topics/reporting-test-metadata.md

 ## Displaying additional test data

-You can view additional test data in various places in the TeamCity Web UI.
+You can view additional test data in various places in the TeamCity web UI.

 ### Additional test data for a failed test